OlenaDen/llandudno-art-club/README.md

 ### Features Left to Implement

 - Pricing for the classes and birthday parties will be included soon.
-- The club also has an idea for the future is to sell their members (children and adults) art.
+- The club also has an idea for the future to sell art created by the members (children and adults).
 - Separate page for the members to log in and view photos, club members events, blogs.
+- Bi-lingual English/Welsh

 ## Testing